Trail 7B starts from Stafal, just before the grocery store, see photo from Google Street View:

 The junction between trail 6A and 7B

-As soon as you take the left fork you will find a first unnamed pond (no, this is not the Blue Lake) , next to which on a boulder is a small wooden rooster, the homologue of the one we will find on the cairn at the top of Punta Telcio.
+As soon as you take the left fork you will find a first unnamed pond (no, this is not Blue Lake): until 2020 on a boulder was a small wooden rooster, the homologue of the one we will find on the cairn at the top of Punta Telcio.

 A first rooster is found near the anonymous pond

-You contour around the pond on the left and climb a steep gully that finally leads to the Blue Lake (2687m) on the right.
+You contour around the pond on the left and follow the trail, which soon leads up a steep gully to Blue Lake (2687m) .
 On clear days the Vincent Pyramid is reflected there.

 The Blue Lake

-At this point, Trail 7B, to reach Punta Telcio (which is about a kilometer as the crow flies to the west), would dictate momentarily lowering in elevation toward Green Lake (2634m) and then resuming climbing.
+At this point, trail 7B, to reach Punta Telcio (which is about a kilometer as the crow flies west), would dictate momentarily lowering in elevation toward Green Lake (2634m) and then resuming climbing.

 Green Lake, as seen from the Blue Lake elevation

 Instead, when I go to Punta Telcio, I always prefer to continue along Blue Lake, pointing west and climbing, never losing altitude.
-There are faint traces of an unnamed trail that can be followed until, at an elevation of about 2740 meters, we rejoin trail 7B coming in from the left.
+There are faint traces of an unnamed trail that you can follow until, at an elevation of about 2740 meters, you rejoin trail 7B coming in from the left.
 At this point Punta Telcio is finally visible in the distance.

 The ridge with Punta Telcio: to the right, the col which is reached from the traverse

-The trail at this point turns to the northeast, traversing a long stony traverse (annoying because it is rather uneven), until it reaches the final ridge on a small pass at 2769 meters where one can finally cast an eye across to the other side, along the Salza valley, beyond which the Alta Luce stands out.
+The trail at this point turns to the northeast, traversing a long stony traverse (annoying because it is quite uneven), until it reaches the final ridge on a small pass at 2769 meters where you can finally cast an eye across, along the Salza pass, beyond which Alta Luce stands out.

-High Light from the pass to Punta Telcio
+Alta Luce from the pass for Punta Telcio

 Once the pass is reached, Punta Telcio and the cockerel on the summit cairn are quickly reached by climbing the simple grassy ridge, staying to the left (to the right the mountain drops steeply).